eldar702/droneShield/README.md

 # Hardware
 <img src="https://user-images.githubusercontent.com/72104254/171169896-b5397ded-3721-4c29-bd08-aa990861935f.jpg" width="450" height="400">

-We will now scan all the components I have selected for the drone, as well as various considerations.
+As a starting point, I would like to present you with a copy of all the components and considerations that I have chosen for the drone.

 #### **Motors**:
 Perhaps one of the most important parts of a drone.
 There is a direct connection and tradeoff between speed and torque.
 The faster the motor, the less torque it produces.